ktorio/ktor-documentation/codeSnippets/snippets/embedded-server-native/README.md

 ## Running

-To run a sample, execute the following command in a repository's root directory:
+To run the sample, execute the following command in the repository's root directory:
 ```bash
 ./gradlew :embedded-server-native:runReleaseExecutableNative
 ```